couchbaselabs/tuqtng/docs/impl.md

 * ENABLE_LOG() - 1 argument, name of log level to enable
 * DISABLE_LOG() - 1 argument, name of log level to disable
-* ERROR() - optional argument, if evaluates to true trigger error, if no arguemnt, always trigger error
+* ERROR() - optional argument, if evaluates to true trigger error, if no argument, always trigger error
 * PANIC() - optional argument, if evaluates to true trigger panic, if no argument, always trigger panic

 #### Running tests against Couchbase (or cbgb) not just in memory